 With the exception of SARS-CoV-2, there was an overall increase in non-influenza virus detections at PathWest in the past week (Figure 10).
-The most common non-influenza virus detected was respiratory syncytial virus (70 cases).
+The most common non-influenza virus detected was respiratory syncytial virus (206 cases).
+Statewide, 948 RSV cases were notified to Department of Health in the past week.